meowarex/neptune-projects-fork/README.md

 A radiant and beautiful lyrics view for TIDAL with dynamic visual effects.

 **Features:**
-- Dynamic album art backgrounds with blur and rotation effects
+- Dynamic CoverArt backgrounds with blur and rotation effects
 - Glowing Animated Lyrics with clean scrolling

 ### 📋 Copy Lyrics